Dependent on size and requirements, a Diva Cloud system can be set up between 2 hours to 2-3 days.

 It will appear on the report as Invalid Number if the number is not in use.

-Yes.
-The system is web based and so can be used from anywhere, this means that if your office is closed in an emergency, the lines of communication will still be open.
+Yes – the DivaTxt system is web based and so can be used from anywhere.
+This means that if your office is closed in an emergency, the lines of communication will still be open.

-If you are a PAYG customer then we don’t refund unused messages but they are valid for 12 months and you can send them at any time you wish within 12 months of purchasing them.
+No – you can cancel the DivaTxt service at any time.
+If you are on a monthly plan then you’ll be billed for the current month and not again unless you sign up again.
+If you are a PAYG customer then we don’t refund unused messages but they are valid for 12 months of purchase and you can send them at any time you wish within that time.

 Messages will use more than 1 credit if:

 - you are using over 160 characters per message